DigitalPublishingToolkit/GrayZones/md/01_Introduction_THE_GRAY_ZONES_OF_CREATIVITY_AND_CAPITAL.md

-economy in Thatcher’s attack on the role of society in the regulation of society, the author links the roots of the derogation of subversive social engagement with the contemporary forms of organization of capitalism, in an alliance with the modern art mainstream*.*
+economy in Thatcher’s attack on the role of society in the regulation of society, the author links the roots of the derogation of subversive social engagement with the contemporary forms of organization of capitalism, in an alliance with the modern art mainstream.

 Marc James Leger’s text “The Agency of Art in the Unconscious” critically addresses contemporary art as a form of reproducing the